-Speaker Portal: Program Participant Management
+Speaker Portal: Overview

-Speaker Portal: Program Participant Management
+Speaker Portal: Overview

 Getting everything you need from your program participants (authors, chairs, etc...) and making sure they're aware of everything they need to know, can be a challenging task.
 The new X-CD Speaker Management Portal (Speaker Portal, for short) pulls a wide range of tasks and tools for an entire conference, into a single portal.
 Paper files, presentation files, disclosures, profile updates, from across your conference modules, can be collected in one place.